Best Foldable Phones: The Top Folding Smartphones that you can buy in 2022

-But Samsung’s not the only one making foldables — Xiaomi, Motorola, Huawei, and even an obscure brand named Royole has functional foldables out on the market now.
-Granted, all but Motorola’s are officially sold in China only, but importing is possible.
-Besides, other brands such as Google, OPPO, OnePlus and Vivo will likely release foldables of their own soon.
+But Samsung’s not the only one making foldables — Xiaomi, Vivo, OPPO, and even an obscure brand named Royole have functional foldables out on the market now.
+And these brands have made breakthroughs of their own.
+Xiaomi’s latest Mix Fold 2, for example, is thinner and lighter than any previous large screen inner foldable before it.
+Vivo managed to cram not one but two in-display fingerprint readers into each screen.
+Granted, all but Motorola’s and the Huawei Mate XS 2 are officially sold in China only, but importing is possible.

-The point is, while 2021 has given us some excellent slab smartphones, the industry all believes the future of mobile is foldable.
-If you’re interested in trying now, or considering it down the line, we here at XDA are here to help.
+The point is, while 2022 has given us some excellent slab smartphones, it is perhaps foldable phones that are most exciting.
+If you’re interested in trying now or considering it down the line, we here at XDA are here to help.
 We’ve tested every foldable released so far, and here’s our in-depth breakdown of what each foldable has to offer.
 Of course, if you want to stick with a slab phone, we have a guide on the best Android phones to consider too.

 Navigate this guide:

-- Foldable Phone with the Best Camera: Huawei Mate X2
+- Foldable Phone with the Best Cameras: Huawei Mate X2

-- Best Value Foldable Phone: Xiaomi Mi Mix Fold
+- Best Value Foldable Phone: Samsung Galaxy Z Fold 3

 - Most Obscure Foldable Phone for Collectors: Royole FlexPai 2